BIOPH-MS - Biophysics (MS)

 The Biophysics Program offers instruction and research opportunities leading to the PhD in Biophysics.
 Students admitted to the program may perform graduate research in any appropriate department.

-The Stanford Biophysics Program is an interdisciplinary, interdepartmental training program leading to the Ph.D.
-Degree in biophysics.
+The Stanford Biophysics Program is an interdisciplinary, interdepartmental training program leading to the PhD in Biophysics.
 The program centers on understanding biological function in terms of physical and chemical principles.
-The program comprises faculty from 16 departments in the Schools of Humanities and Sciences, Medicine, Engineering, and the Stanford Synchrotron Radiation Laboratory.
-Research in the Program involves two overlapping branches of biophysics: applying physical and chemical principles and methods to solving biological problems and developing new strategies.
+Faculty mentors come from more than 20 departments in the Schools of Humanities and Sciences, Medicine, Engineering, and the Stanford Synchrotron Radiation Laboratory.
+Research in the Program involves two overlapping branches of biophysics: applying physical and chemical principles and methods to solving biological problems, and developing new methods.

-The Biophysics Program aims to train students in quantitative approaches to biological problems while developing their perspective in choosing forefront biological problems.
+The Biophysics Program aims to train students in quantitative approaches to biology while developing their perspective in choosing research questions.
 A balanced academic program is tailored to the diverse backgrounds of the students.
 The program requires graduate-level coursework in physical and biological sciences, participation in seminar series, and, most importantly, achievement of a high level of proficiency in independent research.